 The following sample images are comprised of two images placed into two layers, lying on top of each other.
 The different blend modes were then applied.

-The following modes can be found primarily in Hair and Sketch and Toon materials.
+The following modes can, for example, be found in Hair and Sketch and Toon materials, and Nodes.